stephanlin/big-data-hw-assignments/README.md

 # [1978, 1992, 1982, 1969, 1971, 1989, 1963]
 ```
 ##HW 5
-please write one Hadoop Streaming job, i.e. consisting of a mapper.py and reducer.py file (along with your run_emr.sh code), where you can supply to the Hadoop Streaming framework to produce the top 3 most frequently appeared words in a document (book.txt in this case).
+Please write one Hadoop Streaming job, i.e. consisting of a mapper.py and reducer.py file (along with your run_emr.sh code), where you can supply to the Hadoop Streaming framework to produce the top 3 most frequently appeared words in a document (book.txt in this case).
 For sanity check, please also include your output (the two 3 words and their counts) in your submission.

+##HW 6
+The objective of this homework is to compute the median trip time (in minutes) for the CitiBike’s data set using Apache Spark.
+For this assignment, we are only interested in the tripduration field.
+You must use Apache Spark for this assignment.
+The data set must be loaded into an RDD, where all your manipulations must be applied on.
+The final result is expected to be a single number as the median trip time in minutes.

+##HW 7
+In this homework, we would like to generate spatial statistics for yellow taxi trips in NYC.
+We are interested to know for destinations in each borough of New York, i.e. Manhattan, Brooklyn, Queens, Bronx and Staten Island, the top 3 neighborhoods (e.g. West Village, Williamsburg, Flushing, etc.) that those trips originated from.
+For example, an answer could be that Upper East Side, Midtown West, and Laguardia Airport are the top 3 origin neighborhood for trips ending up in Manhattan.
+For the month of May 2011, there were more than 15 million trips, each with pick-up and drop-off location information (i.e. latitude and longitude) and the total size is over 3GB.
+You are asked to write a Spark application to compute such statistics for the taxi trip records in May 2011.
+You are also provided with the spatial boundaries for the NYC boroughs and neighborhoods.
+Please write a Spark application that takes the above file yellow_tripdata_2011-05.csv on HDFS as its input and produce the top 3 origin neighborhoods that delivered passengers to each of the five borough based on the number of trips served.